 Washing and caring for your fabric and handmade clothes

-In my latest Youtube video I’m talking about prewashing, what I know as a retailer about the fabrics we sell and also my own personal experiences from all the different fabrics and garments I’ve washed over the years.
+In my Youtube video I’m talking about prewashing, from what I know as a retailer about the fabrics we sell and also my own personal experiences from all the different fabrics and garments I’ve washed over the years.

-Pre-washing (and drying and ironing)
+Prewashing (and drying and ironing)

 • Always remember to fully open out your fabric before prewashing if it’s come from a bolt of fabric and been folded in half.